resper1965/NESS-sites/README.md

 - `DATABASE_URL` - connection string for your database
 - `SESSION_SECRET` - random string used to sign session cookies
+- `PORT` - port for the development server (defaults to 5000)

+Change the value of `PORT` if you need the server to run on a different port.

 Once the variables are defined you can start the development server: